What is the 5E instructional model?

-What is a 5E instructional model?This model describes a teaching sequence that can be used for entire programs, specific units and individual lessons.
+This model describes a five-stage teaching sequence that can be used for entire programs, specific units and individual lessons.

 During this experience, students first encounter and identify the instructional task.
-During the ENGAGE stage, students make connections between past and present learning experiences, setting the organizational ground work for upcoming activities.
+During the ENGAGE stage, students make connections between past and present learning experiences, setting the organizational groundwork for upcoming activities.
 NASA eClips™ are designed to ENGAGE students.
 Through discussions, the videos may be used to uncover students’ prior understanding.
 The video format arouses students’ curiosity and encourages them to ask their own questions.

 In the EXPLORATION stage the students have the opportunity to get directly involved with phenomena and materials.
 As they work together in teams, students build a set of common experiences which prompts sharing and communicating.
 The teacher acts as a facilitator, providing materials and guiding the students' focus.
 The students' inquiry process drives the instruction during an exploration.
 Students are actively learning through inquiry-based science instruction and engineering challenges.
-Emphasis is placed on: Questioning, Data Analysis and Critical Thinking.
+Emphasis is placed on: questioning, data analysis and dritical thinking.
 NASA eClips™ help students EXPLORE new topics on their own.
 Through self-designed or guided exploration students make hypotheses, test their own predictions, and draw their own conclusions.

 EXPLAIN is the stage at which learners begin to communicate what they have learned.
 Language provides motivation for sequencing events into a logical format.
 Communication occurs between peers, with the facilitator, and through the reflective process.
-Once students build their own understanding, they may use NASA eClips™ to help summarize or EXPLAIN their own ideas.
+Once students build their own understanding, they may use NASA eClips™ videos to help summarize or EXPLAIN their own ideas.
 These segments introduce vocabulary in context and correct or redirect misconceptions.

 At this stage students expand on the concepts they have learned, make connections to other related concepts, and apply their understandings to the world around them in new ways.
-NASA eClips™ segments help students EXTEND and apply what they learned to new and unfamiliar situations.
+NASA eClips™ segments help students ELABORATE and apply what they learned to new and unfamiliar situations.

 EVALUATE, the final "E", is an on-going diagnostic process that allows the teacher to determine if the learner has attained understanding of concepts and knowledge.
 Evaluation and assessment can occur at all points along the continuum of the instructional process.
-Some of the tools that assist in this diagnostic process are: rubrics, teacher observation, student interviews, portfolios, project and problem-based learning products.
+Some of the tools that assist in this diagnostic process are: rubrics, teacher observation, student interviews, portfolios, project, and problem-based learning products.
 Video segments can be used to determine students’ depth of understanding.
 Students will be excited to demonstrate their understanding through journals, drawings, models and performance tasks.